rich-iannone/DiagrammeR/README.md

 render_graph(graph)
 ```

-The graph functions allow you create graph objects, render those graphs, modify those graphs, get information from the graphs, create a series of graphs, perform scaling of attribute values with data values, and do other useful things.
+The graph functions allow you to create graph objects, render those graphs, modify those graphs, get information from the graphs, create a series of graphs, perform scaling of attribute values with data values, and do other useful things.

 This functionality makes it possible to generate a network graph with data available in tabular datasets.
-The general idea is to build specialized data frames that contain either node data and attributes (node data frames) and those data frames that contain edge data and edge attributes (edge data frames).
+The general idea is to build specialized data frames that contain either node data and attributes (node data frames) and/or data frames that contain edge data and edge attributes (edge data frames).
 These data frames are permitted to have node and edge attributes and also columns of other data.
 Because the attributes are always kept alongside the node and edge definitions (within the graph object itself), we can easily work with them and modify the values of the styling attributes and differentiate nodes and edges by size, color, shape, opacity, length, etc. Here is a listing of the available graph functions:

 <img src="inst/img/graph_functions_1.png">
 <img src="inst/img/graph_functions_2.png">